Karthik-S-Salian/nmamitloop/src/content/notes/dbms/lab/bookshop.md

-2. Increase the price of the books published by a specific publisher by 10%
+--2.
+Increase the price of the books published by a specific publisher by 10%

 update  CATALOGUE set price = price * 1.1
 where pubid in ( select pubid from publisher where pname ='Pearson')

-3. Find the number of orders for the book that has minimum sales.
+--3.
+Find the number of orders for the book that has minimum sales.

-select * from ORDER_DET

-select ordno, bookid, sum(qty) as Qty_ordered
-from ORDER_DET
-group by ordno,bookid having sum(qty)<ALL(select  sum(qty)
+select bookid, sum(ordno) as NoOfOrders from ORDER_DET group by ordno,bookid having sum(qty)<=ALL(select  sum(qty)
                                             from ORDER_DET
                                             group by bookid)

 *************************EXTRA PRACTICE QUERIES*********************